 There is value in a quiet moment With eyes facing toward the now Today might not represent your soul’s meaning But it might just lead to the creation of the how

-Staring at machinescapes Fractal music in my head The inflammation of my spine Let’s me know I am not dead A priori me In the wind, dust, and shadows A posteriori me Weighing and measuring my battles Knowing what I know Without knowing the reason The eerie absent answers Feel like my mind committing treason I accept the betrayal My consciousness shoulders on Knowing some framework exists Both before and after I am gone
+Staring at machinescapes Fractal music in my head The inflammation of my spine Confirms for me I am not dead A priori me In the wind, dust, and shadows A posteriori me Weighing and measuring my battles Knowing what I know Without knowing the reason The eerie absent answers Feel like my mind committing treason I accept the betrayal My cognizance shoulders on Knowing some framework exists Both before and after I am gone